Friday, November 20, 2015

 So the Second Amendment was part and parcel of the constitutional devices to make a standing army unnecessary (and, at best, difficult).
 In this the amendment failed of its purpose completely and failed from very early on.
 Perhaps a case of fine grained historical detail could be made that there was no real standing army in some early years, but it is at least roughly fair to say that a standing army has been with us always.

-(The prestige of the militias took a sharp dive during the War of 1812, and with that the utility of a standing army became more widely accepted.)
+(The prestige of the militias took a sharp dive during the War of 1812, and with that the need for a standing army became more widely accepted.)

 It is ironic that the loudest Constitution-thumpers among politicians, who declaim their favorite quotes from the framers at the drop of a hat, are among the most lavish in their support of what makes the United States Army more robustly standing than any army ever seen on the face of the earth.